exercism/purescript/reference/implementing-a-concept-exercise.md

 These are files specific to the PureScript track:

 - `src/<NAME>.purs`: the stub implementation file, which is the starting point for students to work on the exercise.
-- `test/Test.purs`: the test suite.
+- `test/Main.purs`: the test suite.
-- `bower.json`: the bower project file.
+- `packages.dhall` and `spago.dhall`: spago upstream package-set and packages declarations
 - `.meta/Exemplar.purs`: an exemplar implementation that passes all the tests.

 ## Step 2: Add documentation files